swift-server/swift-aws-lambda-runtime/readme.md

 The `archive` command can be customized using the following parameters

 * `--output-path` A valid file system path where a folder with the archive operation result will be placed.
-This folder will contains the following elements:
+This folder will contain the following elements:
     * A file link named `bootstrap`
     * An executable file
     * A **Zip** file ready to be upload to AWS